alejandrorgijon/plada_package/README.md

 9           Total     8
 ```

-As we can see, from a total of 8 mOTUs (metagenomic Operational Taxonomical Units), 8 were classified to the order level, 7 to the genus level and 6 to the species level.
+As we can see, from a total of 8 genomes, 8 were classified to the order level, 7 to the genus level and 6 to the species level.

 ### `percencat()`: